pwelagedara/django_nba_starter/README.md

 Some calculations are performed in the database by using database views to minimize the load.

-You may notice that the following database views are getting created in the database in addition to the tables.
+You may observe that the following database views are getting created in addition to the tables.

 - `api_services_gamescoresdbview`
 - `api_services_playeraveragedbview`